jishengx97/ece1724rust_project/Final_Report.md

 {"token":"eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOjEsImV4cCI6MTczNDE0NzQ0M30.arPG4Jp2-KDs0V6-El2LhUR6bsW2xD0gxe28htl8I-s","user_id":1}
 ```

-### 3. To search for flights, send a GET request to route api/flights/search.
+### 3. To search for flights, send a GET request to route `api/flights/search`.
 Supply the departure city, destination city, and the date of travel.
-Optionally, you can supply the search end date to search for all the matching flights between the departure date and end date:
+Optionally, you can supply the search end date to search for all the matching flights between the departure date and end date

 ```bash
 curl \